TheGhostHuCodes/TheGhostHuCodes.github.io/about.md

 Long before I made a living writing code, I was a nuclear chemist.
 I wrote a [thesis](https://escholarship.org/uc/item/9td288h6) and everything.
 Back then having a GitHub or StackOverflow account was an anomaly.
 Sharing code online?
 Putting myself out there?
-That sounded terrifying, and in some ways is it still does.
+That sounded terrifying, and in some ways it still does.
 Since then, I've decided to make my career in software development.
 To me that means waking up everyday and being excited about the work I do and proud of the code I write.
 It's about putting myself out there and sharing my experiences.
 That's why I'm here.

 I program in Python, C++, and C#.
 I'm learning Scala and how to think like a